ganovak/AcademicWebsite/content/talk/exitnasa.md

 ---
-# title: '"Can we run that again, just to be sure?" ...
-"I\'m sorry, we can\'t"'
+title: '"Can we run it that again, just to be sure?" ...
+"I\'m sorry, we can\'t."'
-title: \"Can we run it that again, just to be sure?\" ... \"I\'m sorry, we can\'t.\"
 subtitle: NASA Internship Exit Presentation
 event: NASA Biomedical Research and Environmental Sciences Division Intern Research Forum
 event_url: ""